altbdoor/legend-of-8ball-bot/story.md

 ### Rise

 At the same time, I was fiddling around with a basic IRC Twitch bot.
 The original intention was simple, archive the chat messages.
 If one wishes to be more ambitious, one could feed the logs into neural network, or even churn out statistics.
-But to start with, let's just archive things.
+But to start with, lets just archive things.

 ```python
 def sync_fn(con, channel, epoch, user, msg):